-Sleeping on an incorrect pillow may often be the cause of neck pain .
+Sleeping on an unsuitable pillow may often be the cause of neck pain.
 Your sleeping position is another possible source of neck problems.
 Does your pillow cause you to sleep with your neck at an angle, either too high or too low?
-If so, you may want to invest in a new pillow.
-Also, remember that pillows don't last forever and may need to be replaced.
-In addition, a bed that doesn't offer enough back support can also be a source of neck discomfort.
+If so, you may want to invest in a new pillow for neck pain.
+Also, remember that pillows don't last forever and will need to be replaced regularly.
+A mattress that doesn't offer good back support can also be a source of neck discomfort.

 What are the signs of neck pain?

 - Pain in the neck area and stiff, sore neck muscles in the shoulders

 - Headaches and migraines

 - Numbness or ’pins and needles’ in the shoulders, arms and hands

 - Sudden and intense pain can cause abnormal neck posture, forcing the head to turn to one side.
 This condition is known as torticollis.

 The neck supports the weight of your head, and is very vulnerable.
 Many things can trigger neck pain, including:

 - Muscle tension caused by stress and fatigue